 Update Old IGTV Videos

 I’ll leave you with some good news about any IGTV content you’ve already posted.
-You can go back and optimize it through the desktop version of Instagram!
+You can go back and optimize it through the mobile version of Instagram!

-Under your profile information, you’ll see four tabs: Posts, IGTV, Saved, and Tagged.
+Under your profile information, you’ll see three tabs: Posts, IGTV, and Tagged.

 Click on IGTV.
 You’ll come to a screen that shows all of your uploaded videos.
 Click on the video you want to update.
 In your lower right you’ll see an ellipses (…).
 When you click on that, it brings up a lightbox with three options: Edit Video, Delete, or Cancel.

-Click on “Edit Video.”
+Click on “Edit.”
 You will be able to make changes to your IGTV video title and description!